Quantitative weak mixing for random substitution tilings: Introduction and statement of results

 \section{Introduction and statement of results}

-Let me start describing what \textbf{quantitative} weak mixing is for a minimal and uniquely ergodic flow $\varphi_t:\Omega\rightarrow \Omega$ on a compact metric space $\Omega$.
-Weak mixing is equivalent to the non-existence of $L^2$-eigenfunctions for the flow, that is, non-existence of functions $f$ that satisfy $f\circ \varphi_t = e^{2\pi i t\lambda}f$ for all $t\in\mathbb{R}$ and some $\lambda\in\mathbb{R}$ (the eigenvalue).
+Let me start describing what \textbf{quantitative} weak mixing is for a finite measure-preserving flow $\varphi_t:\Omega\rightarrow \Omega$ on a compact metric space $\Omega$.
+Weak mixing is equivalent to the non-existence of non-constant $L^2$-eigenfunctions for the flow, that is, non-existence of functions $f$ that satisfy $f\circ \varphi_t = e^{2\pi \imath t\lambda}f$ for all $t\in\mathbb{R}$ and some $\lambda\in\mathbb{R}$ (the eigenvalue).
 One can quantify how far away a system is from having an eigenfunction: given a function $f\in L^2$, its \textbf{spectral measure} $\mu_f$ is obtained, by Bochner's theorem, by taking the Fourier transform of the correlation function $\langle f\circ \varphi_t, f\rangle$.
 In the case of $f$ being an eigenfunction with eigenvalue $\lambda$, the spectral measure $\mu_f$ is a Dirac measure at $\lambda$.
 Recall that the \textbf{lower and upper local dimensions} of a locally finite Borel measure $\mu$ are the quantities

 In the case of a spectral measure $\mu = \mu_f$, the local dimensions will be denote by $d_f^\pm(x): = d_{\mu_f}^\pm(x)$.

 The upper and lower dimensions of the spectral measure of an eigenfunction are zero.
 Quantitative weak mixing therefore involves bounding the local dimension of spectral measures from below, that is, away from the case of Dirac measures, which appear for eigenfunctions.